Whether you’ve been blogging for 3 weeks or 3+ years, you are never too late (or early) to learn how to SEO!

 When your SEO efforts increase your traffic, how will you capture your leads and close sales?You can be on the first page of Google for hundreds of keywords and still not make a penny.
 Click To Tweet

 Without an affiliate marketing plan, your income is suffering (or not at its maximum potential).

 To better monetize your blog, get this amazing affiliate marketing course!
 This course uses real life mommy blogging examples (not blogging about blogging examples that don’t necessarily apply to you).
 Use my discount code SEOAWESOME and receive 15% off!

-Also be sure to use my SEO Checklist in Chronological Order.
-This SEO checklist will make your SEO efforts a breeze!
+Also be sure to use my SEO Checklist (in Chronological Order).
+This free SEO checklist will make your SEO efforts a breeze!
 All you need to do is print or save the checklist and check off each step as you create new blog posts.

 If you have learned something new from this step-by-step how to SEO tutorial, will you leave me a note in the comments?
 Let me know how it helps you as you learn how to improve SEO for your blog!